 - G. Demonstrate knowledge of wellness and chemical dependency in the anesthesia profession through completion of content in wellness and chemical dependency. - H. Inform the public of the role and practice of the CRNA. - I. Evaluate how public policy making strategies impact the financing and delivery of healthcare. - J. Advocate for health policy change to improve health care. - K. Advocate for health policy change to advance the specialty of nurse anesthesia. - L. Analyze strategies to improve patient outcomes and quality of care. - M. Analyze health outcomes in a variety of populations. - N. Analyze health outcomes in a variety of clinical settings. - O. Analyze health outcomes in a variety of systems. - P. Disseminate scholarly work. - Q. Use information systems/technology to support and improve patient care. - R. Use information systems/technology to support and improve healthcare systems. - S. Analyze business practices encountered in nurse anesthesia delivery settings.

 VII.
 Programmatic requirements are met by the demonstration of:

-- A. Attainment of at least a 425 score on the National Self Evaluation Examination provided by the NBCRNA. - B. Attainment of at least 80% on a comprehensive 250 question examination in the final semester of the clinical correlations course.
+A. Attainment of at least a 425 score on the National Self Evaluation Examination provided by the NBCRNA.

 denotes MS to DNAP requirements

 Bachelor of Science to DNAP